donapieppo/nms-on-rails/README.md

 =================

 A basic Network Management System built with
-Ruby on Rails, Backbone (styled with Bootstrap).
+Ruby on Rails, Backbone (and Bootstrap style) in early stage.

 Provides basic integration to: